-Paring its early gains, the rupee on Tuesday lost 33 paise to close at nearly three-month low of 51.47/48 against the US currency following heavy dollar demand from importers amid some hesistancy in local stocks.
+Paring its early gains, the rupee today lost 33 paise to close at nearly three-month low of 51.47/48 against the US currency following heavy dollar demand from importers amid some hesitancy in local stocks.

 Firm dollar overseas amid fresh capital outflows too dampened the rupee sentiment, a dealer said.

-However, heavy dollar demand from importers, mainly oil importers, later weighed on the rupee and it fell back to a low of 51.5 before concluding at 51.47/48, a net loss of 0.65 per cent.
+However, heavy dollar demand from importers, mainly oil importers, later weighed on the rupee and it fell back to a low of 51.4950 before concluding at 51.47/48, a net loss of 0.65%.

 "The rupee reversed the gains on non-deliverable forward [NDF] arbitrage buying and strengthening dollar.
 RBI's intervention aided some gains but the price couldn't sustain the gains and edged lower," Pramit Brahmbhatt, CEO, Alpari Financial Services (India) said.

 The rupee premium for the forward dollar ended further slightly better on stray paying pressure from banks and corporates.

 The benchmark six-month forward dollar premium payable in September finished a tad higher at 173-175 paise from last close of 172-174 paise while far-forward contracts maturing in March rates were not (not) received from source.